biirving/DIA/README.md

 # DIA
 Decepticons in Alexandria - a repo for transformers.
+This library contains implementations of some relevant models, designed for lightweight inference.
+Built to compile with Neuron, an Amazon Web Services compiler for running models on their specialized hardware (Tranium, P4, etc.)